riversideresearch/ucpact/README.md

 You can contact the UC-PACT team by reaching out to INSERTEMAILHERE

-For more information about UC and UC DSL see the [EasyUC](https://github.com/easyuc/EasyUC/tree/master) repository.
+For more information about Universal Composability and the UC DSL see the [EasyUC](https://github.com/easyuc/EasyUC/tree/master) repository.